 Minors in literature, writing, and communications are available for students majoring in other disciplines.
 Requirements for these minors are described below.

 REQUIREMENTS FOR A BACHELOR OF ARTS DEGREE WITH A MAJOR IN ENGLISH:

 The General Option

-\\ Courses marked with double asterisks may also be counted toward TS 1 requirements.
+Courses marked with double asterisks may also be counted toward TS1 or Q requirements.